reillypascal/personalsite-ssg/pages/posts/2024/12/hypertext-memex-collaboration-socialization.md

 > replaces topology with serialization.
 Rather than imagine a timeless world of connection and multiple paths, the Stream presents us with a single, time ordered path with our experience (and only our experience) at the center.

-The stream is Twitter and Facebook feeds — as I mentioned, even the Fediverse and blogs on the [IndieWeb](https://en.wikipedia.org/wiki/IndieWeb), both of which I much prefer to socia media silos, share posts in chronological streams.
+The stream is Twitter and Facebook feeds—as I mentioned, even the Fediverse and blogs on the [IndieWeb](https://en.wikipedia.org/wiki/IndieWeb), both of which I much prefer to socia media silos, share posts in chronological streams.
 In the music notation discussion above, the discussions and ideas will drift away down the stream, without a straightforward means of building on them, linking between them and others, and preserving them for later return.

 In contrast, the garden is